What Psychological Hazards Can Sound Like at Work

 This can reflect the instability and unpredictability inherent in shift work and short-term contracts.

 Why is addressing this important?
 The gig economy nature of the arts and entertainment industry can lead people experience worry and uncertainty, especially when there are cost of living demands at play.
-When people work under these stress factors, it takes a toll on their mental health and sense of stability.
-While gig work is a core feature of this industry, improving how this uncertainty is managed can lead to greater trust, retention and overall well-being for freelancers, contractors and short-term staff.
+While gig work is a core feature of this industry, improving how this uncertainty is managed can lead to greater trust, retention and overall well-being.

-Idea for Action: In an industry where advance notice may not always be possible, clear lines of communication are key.
-Upcoming work and opportunities can be shared through a mailing list, messaging group or job board widely used by members of the sector.
-By creating and managing these methods of interaction with workers, greater trust and retention can be fostered.
-When feasible, offering longer-term contracts or recurring job opportunities can reduce uncertainty.
+Idea for Action: In an industry where advance notice may not always be possible, clear lines of communication and a network are key.
 Being transparent about scheduling and job prospects helps individuals in the industry feel supported.

 Why is addressing this important?
 When employees experience trust, fairness, and respect in the workplace they are more engaged, collaborative, and motivated to contribute to the organization’s success.